Here’s the

 I used alliteration on you again.

-Also, the letter B makes interesting words.
+Also, the letter B

 Also, I’ve been using